ORTSOC/ansible-elasticsearch/README.md

 - `elastic_http_cert`: HTTPS cert from cert authority in p12 format, encoded into base 64.
 - `es_creds`: Dictionary of creds to configure
 - `general_p12_password`: Password for the p12 cert to use
-  - Note that this is stored in plaintext in `/etc/elasticsearch/elasticsearch.yml`, readable by `root` and `elasticsearch` only.
-A future action item is to move this into the secure keystore.
 - `root_ca_cert`: Root CA cert, used for chain validation

 Inventory Host Variables